 Everybody wants to be recognized for their hard work.
 And working in retail is not easy.

-Employees have to handle all kinds of customers all day for a minimum of eight hours.
+Employees must handle all kinds of customers all day for at least eight hours.
 But your employees are also human, and it’s important to show appreciation to make them happy and heard.

 One way to show employee appreciation is to create unique employee recognition programs.
 These programs can be customized according to your brand’s standards or what your employees want – after all, they’re the recipients of these programs.

 For example, Zappos encourages employees to recognize each other’s hard work through incentives.
-Employees are allowed to give each other $50 for going the extra mile at their job.
+Employees can give each other $50 for going the extra mile at their jobs.